pankajtandon/vacationplanner/readme.md

 Planner
 ===

-This project demonstrates how we can use Spring AI's implementation ofcTool Calling feature along with Retrieval Augumented Generation (RAG) so that we can not only interact with pre-trained models in a secure manner, we can also minimize the tokens of function metadata sent to the LLMs.
+This project demonstrates how we can use Spring AI's implementation of the `Tool Calling` feature along with `Retrieval Augumented Generation` (RAG) so that we can not only interact with pre-trained models in a secure manner, we can also minimize the tokens of function metadata sent to the LLMs.
 It also demonstrates how to interact with a standalone MCP server.